 8. Bottom trawling is tearing the ocean apart

 Bottom trawling is the ocean equivalent of clear-cutting a forest.
 Ships drag huge, heavy nets held open by doors, many of which weigh several tons each, over the seafloor to catch fish that dwell near the bottom of the ocean.
-In the process, they destroy everything else, including deep sea coral and sponges, and other sensitive seafloor life.
-Fact from Oceana.
+In the process, they destroy everything else, including deep-sea coral and sponges, and other sensitive seafloor life.

 9. Overfishing leads to unsustainable aquaculture